ff14wed/deucalion/README.md

   signature for `RecvZonePacket` in the DATA field.
 If signature is accepted, then Deucalion will reply with an `OK` response.
 Please see [Subscriber Protocol](#subscriber-protocol) for more info.
-1. Deucalion will begin logging all calls to the FFXIV packet handler through the pipe.
+1. Deucalion will begin broadcasting received Zone packets to all subscribers.

 ## Payload Format